[Update: the Metro opened 21 September 2017].

 It was like a mini-version of London’s Westminster station taken over by a West End show producer.
 There were no trains to view or vending machines with stuck euros in their slots – not even a pigeon.
 But we can’t wait to return once Metropolitano de Granada opens.
 Judging by the leaflet the trains are green and driven by people with beards.

-We’ll update this post once it’s properly open (and closed again after someone has fallen in front of a train).
 Here are some more photos and our short, juddery video.

 © con jamón spain